w3c/wai-about-wai/_about/update.md

 ## Introduction

 We hope you'll find accessibility work on this page that you are interested in contributing to through W3C WAI.
-After each item is the acronym of the responsible Working Group (WG) and some Task Forces (TF), so you know where to look if you want to participate.
-That information is later in this page &mdash; first, let's look at some of the work itself.
+After each item is the acronym of the responsible Working Group (WG) and some Task Forces (TF).
+Information about the groups is later in this page &mdash; first, let's look at some of the work itself.

 ## Current Work Highlights